ryan4yin/nixos-rk3588/README.md

    ```
 3. insert the sd card to the board, and power on, then having fun with NixOS.

-once the system is booted, you can use `nixos-rebuild` to update the system.
+Once the system is booted, you can use `nixos-rebuild` to update the system.

-## time to build the image
+## Time to build the image

 running on i5-13600kf, with 32G ram, and a nvme ssd.